Luluhmm/UNIT-PROJECT-2/README.md

 ## Users & Their Roles
 **As a User, I can:**
-- Express how I feel through a text input.
+- Express how I feel by entering free text into the platform.
-- Receive real-time mood detection.
+- Get real-time mood analysis (Happy, Sad, Neutral) based on what I write.
-- Get personalized suggestions based on my mood.
+- Receive tailored content depending on my mood (suggested actions, games, or posts)
-- Explore and search community posts.
+- Explore mental health Posts shared by others and filter/search them easily..
-- Play relaxing external games.
+- Relax and unwind through a selection of calming and creative Games.
-- Submit feedback through a review form.
+- Submit feedback via a Review form to help improve the platform.
-- Contact the platform for help or ideas.
+- Reach out directly using the Contact Us page for questions or support.
-- Learn about the purpose behind T3beer.
+- Learn more about the platform and its mission on the About Us page.

 ---